outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - relevance of intelligence (successful learning/thinking) & disease (unsuccessful learning/thinking/stressor-handling): https://www.quantamagazine.org/brain-cells-break-their-dna-to-learn-more-quickly-20210830/

   - add to science

+    - gravity batteries
+      - stations that start at tops of hills to initialize routes with energy already stored, and uphill trajectories back to these stations which are similar in shape to a 'diagonal wave function' to power each section of uphill ascent with the energy from the downhill dip
+      - particles drawn from air which, when electricity or other reaction is applied, form heavier particles which create energy when falling
+      - magnets that repel an object to a height which is useful for energy generation when falling
+      - structures that, when dropped from a high point like the iss, cliffs, sides of buildings, or mountains (carrying the object horizontally with wires to a position where it can fall in a useful way) where theyre constructed, dissolve by the time they reach the ground to avoid crashes, or when 'automatically moved' in another way, like with ocean tides directed by fields/rotation of the earth (digging holes in the ocean floor where the tides would direct water in a predictable way that could be harvested)

     - finding space time trajectories that use as much information as possible to avoid 'reversal of direction' errors